StigNygaard/lastfm-widgets/README.md

 supported by a custom backend "proxy-api".
 The latter is encouraged when possible, because it makes it possible to implement throttling of requests to Last.fm's API.

-This repository not only holds the widget itself, but also the demo page (https://lastfm-widgets.deno.dev/) and an example backend proxy-api.
+This repository not only holds the widget itself, but also the demo-site (https://lastfm-widgets.deno.dev/ - *but the address of this will sone change*) and an example backend proxy-api.
 The proxy-api is made in [Deno](https://deno.com/) (server-side javascript/typescript).
 Also, this repository is set up as a [Deno Deploy](https://deno.com/deploy) project.
-Any updates to the main-branch are immediately deployed to the demo-site at https://lastfm-widgets.deno.dev/.
+Any updates to the main-branch are immediately deployed to the demo-site.

 The widget (frontend code) should be compatible back to at least Firefox 115 and Chromium 109 based web-browsers (Windows 7/8 users are stuck on these versions).
 It also runs in Safari, but I'm unsure how old versions are